Bearded Seal

 Major food items

 Fish constitute a major portion of the diet.
 In 15 of 19 bearded seals from the Canadian high Arctic, whose stomachs contained more than 1 kg food, fish made up over 90% of the wet weight (Finlay & Evans 1983).
 Twelve different species of fish were present in those stomachs, with sculpins (Cottidae) and arctic cod (Boreogadus saida) the most common.
-A study of the stomach contents of 78 bearded seals in the Bering Sea found that 86% of the stomachs contained fish, including capelin (82%) and gadoids (64%) (Antonelis et al. 1994).
+A study of the stomach contents of 78 bearded seals in the Bering Sea found that 86% of the stomachs contained fish, including capelin (82%) and gadoids (64%) (Antonelis et al., 1994).
+In one study from Svalbard, fish accounted for 70% of the diet, with arctic cod, sculpins, and long rough dab (Hippoglossoides platessoides) being the most common species (Hjelset et al., 1999).

 Other benthic invertebrates are important in the diet.
-Bearded seals can capture prey on the bottom or use their broad muscular snouts to extract prey from the substrate by powerful suction and water-jetting (Marshall 2016).
+Bearded seals can capture prey on the bottom or use their broad muscular snouts to extract prey from the substrate by powerful suction and water-jetting (Marshall et al., 2016).
 Their long mystacial vibrissae (whiskers) aid them in locating and identifying buried prey.
 The main invertebrate prey taken are benthic polychaetes, crustaceans and molluscs.
-In Svalbard, benthic gastropods and decapods make up from 50–80% of the bearded seal diet (Hindell et al. 2012).

 The whelk Buccinum and the shrimp Sclerocrangon boreas accounted for most of the invertebrate component of the diet in the Canadian High Arctic.
 Clams, cephalopods, anemones, sea cucumbers, polychaete worms and other invertebrates occurred in small amounts (Finlay & Evans 1983).